tonysorensen/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

 React is a UI library, as opposed to a framework like Angular or Vue, used to create complex, modular , interactive user interfaces.
+It solves the problem of the entire page having to be rendered when a change is made to the DOM.
+React renders only the changes made.

 1. Describe component state.